Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy

-\item {\bf Why is it so challenging to probe high-density symmetry energy with heavy-ion collisions?} Most of the information about the EOS and symmetry energy in particular from heavy-ion collisions are extracted from comparing experimental data with transport model simulations.
-The latter use single-nucleon potentials sometimes with momentum-dependence as a basic input.
+Most of the information about the EOS and symmetry energy in particular from heavy-ion collisions is extracted from comparing experimental data with transport model simulations.
+The latter uses single-nucleon potentials, sometimes with momentum dependence as a basic input.
 One outstanding difficulty has been the model dependence in the analyses of heavy-ion reaction data using transport models.
 As we mentioned earlier, because of our poor knowledge about the isospin-dependence of strong interactions and the associated correlations, it is already very hard to predict the static properties of both finite nuclear many-body systems and infinite nuclear matter.
-Dynamical problems in nuclear reactions are even more difficulty to handle.
+Dynamical problems in nuclear reactions are even more difficult to handle.
 For example, in probing the high-density behavior of nuclear symmetry energy with the ratio of charged pions requires the knowledge of not only the isovector interactions of both nucleons and their resonances, such as $\Delta(1232)$ and $N^{*}(1440)$, but also in-medium properties of pions, such as their mean-field potentials and in-medium production thresholds.
 They are necessary inputs in transport model simulations of heavy-ion reactions. \\